A list of questions and answers specifically for parents and families of our students

 Q: Can tuition bills be paid monthly instead of once per semester?

-A: UNH offers a monthly payment plan through Tuition Management Systems (TMS).
-This
+A: The University of New Haven offers a monthly payment plan through Tuition Management

-Q: If I utilize the monthly payment plan, will I still receive bills from UNH?
+Q: If I utilize the monthly payment plan, will I still receive bills from the University

-A: You will still be billed by UNH.
-Since the payments you make to TMS that are due
+A: You will still be billed by the University.
+Since the payments you make to TMS that

 In addition to charges for tuition, housing and the meal plan, there are charges I